Japanese Cottage and Mainstream Outdoor Brands

 4. SOTO

-Soto means outside, an apt name for 40-year-old outdoor company dedicated as they say to ‘dependable flaming devices’.
-This Aichi based outfit offers a large range of backpacking stoves including both traditional canister along with liquid fuel stoves.
-They also sell a hybrid stove the Stormbreaker SOD-372 capable of using both fuel types.
-Soto’s triple mix canisters (butane, isobutane and propane) have gained a name for themselves for their performance in colder conditions.
+Soto means outside, an apt name for a 40-year-old outdoor company dedicated, as they say, to ‘dependable flaming devices’.
+This Aichi-based outfit offers a large range of backpacking stoves, including both traditional canister and liquid fuel stoves.
+They also sell a hybrid stove, the Stormbreaker SOD-372, capable of using both types of fuel.
+Soto’s triple-mix canisters (butane, isobutane, and propane) have made a name for themselves for their performance in colder conditions.
 The company also offers a range of lightweight cookware.

 ICON: Amicus SOD-320 Stove